coderbunker/supernanny-cloud/README.md

 We need the following users:
  - chronograf - admin

-PW's are stored in teh spreedshirt.
+PW's are stored in the spreadsheet.

 Creating admin user:
 ```